 - Royal College of General Practitioners

-At least one member from each of these organisations sat on the NCAP steering group.
+Members from these organisations sat on the NCAP steering group.

-The purpose of this group was to provide the our project team with expertise from multiple backgrounds to plan, structure, carry out and interpret the results of the audit fully and without bias.
+The purpose of this group is to provide our project team with expertise from multiple backgrounds to plan, structure, carry out and interpret the results of the audit fully and without bias.

 The NCAP implementation group co-ordinates expert and specialist input into audit development and operation.
 It comprises: